 I recommend you rent a car and drive yourself.
 It’s an easy road trip that can be done at your leisure or as a day trip from the Yucatan’s main cities.
 Note that car rental prices for Mexico are deceptive.
 You could book a rental for $3/day, for instance, and end up being charged $43/day due to mandatory insurance requirements in Mexico that you won’t be able to bypass with use of a travel credit card or your own policy.
 Don’t worry, Mexico is safer to visit than you think.

 The pink lakes of Las Coloradas in the Yucatan definitely deserve a place on your bucket list.
+It’s one of several must-see stops in the country, along with Chichen Itza, swimming with whale sharks in Holbox, releasing baby sea turtles in Cozumel and visiting Laguna Bacalar.
 I hope this helps you make the most of your visit and arrive knowing fully what to expect once you get there.

 Till next time, safe travels!